BananaAcid/ai-operator/README.md

 ### If you want specific commands to be automatically to be executed

-It checks if the command in the config's list ist in the beginning of the line.
+It checks if the command in the config's list is in the beginning of the line or one of the inbuild commands (or a tool name => an MCP function).

+A predefined set is in the settings "Auto execute if commands match".

+#### To extend the list with more identifiers

 Edit the config: